-My estimate of FSU gas ultimate is about 2000 Tcf and FSU gas production should peak (if no investment constraint) about 2020 at less than 35 Tcf/a (presently 27), with a potential of export less than 10 Tcf.
-But if Russia is making a lot of money from oil and gas export; Gazprom profit is used by the government leaving no enough to invest in the very expensive development large gasfields (over 100 Tcf) of Yamal peninsula (Bovanenko discovered in 1971) and Barentz sea (Shtokman discovered in 1988).
+My estimate of FSU ultimate is about 2000 Tcf and FSU gas production should peak (no investment constraint) about 2020 at less than 35 Tcf/a (presently 27), with a potential of export less than 10 Tcf.
+But if Russia is making a lot of money from oil and gas export; Gazprom finance is used by the government leaving no enough to invest in the very expensive development large gasfields (over 100 Tcf) of Yamal peninsula (Bovanenko discovered in 1971) and Barentz sea (Shtokman discovered in 1988).
 Yamal gaspipeline has been planned for decades and still not completed.
 Russia is also promising to export gas to US and Asia (3 Tcf/a for China in 2011 signed in March 2006).
-Putine (rumoured as the next Gazprom head when obliged to quit Russia presidency in 2008) is making alliance with Sonatrach to squeeze Europe gas needs.
-But FSU was used to waste gas because in the past gas was considered as unlimited (Moscow flat fees include gas heating and there is no meter).
+Putine (reported as the next Gazprom head when obliged to quit Russia presidency in 2008) is making alliance with Sonatrach to squeeze Europe gas needs.
+But FSU was used to waste gas because it was considered in the past as unlimited (Moscow flat fees include gas heating and there is no meter).
 Large savings could be realized.
-Last winter Gazprom shut gaspipeline for few days not only for Ukraine and Europe but also for all Russian consumers as it was very cold and production was not able to supply the demand (Milov 2006).

-Figure 27: FSU: annual consumption & production of natural gas with an ultimate of 200 Tcf (no investment constraint) 1950-2030
+Last winter Gazprom shut gaspipeline not only for Ukraine and Europe but also for all Russian consumers as it was very cold and production was not able to supply the demand (Milov 2006).
+Figure 31: FSU: annual consumption & production of natural gas with an ultimate of 200 Tcf (no investment constraint) 1950-2030

 Europe gas needs are unlikely to be filled, if the demand continues as in the past (business as usual), by the present exporters.
-More LNG terminals will be then necessary.

--Fossil fuels forecasts

-Fossil fuel production can be easily forecast when ultimates are well estimated.
-But there are very few inventories of fossil fuels resources.
-The best and only homogeneous inventory is done by the BGR in Germany.
+More LNG terminals will be then necessary. -Fossil fuels forecasts Fossil fuel production can be easily forecast when ultimates are well estimated.
+But there are very few inventories of fossil fuels resources (the best and only homogeneous being BGR in Germany).
+And when done resources are confused with reserves.
+My ultimate estimate is as follows, leading to peak (if no demand or investment constraint) Ultimate in Gtoe peak -oil 400 2015 -gas 300 2030 -coal 600 2050 The UN 2003 population forecast (medium; low/medium, low) is added, but the medium/low is g-for me the most likely.
+Figure 32: World annual production of coal, oil and gas & population 1800-2200

-Figure 28: Ten largest fossil fuels endowment by BGR 2004

-The problem is that resources are often confused with reserves.

-My ultimate estimate is as follows, leading to peak (if no demand or investment constraint)

-Ultimate in Gtoe peak

--oil 400 2015

--gas 300 2030

--coal 600 2050

-The UN 2003 population forecast (medium; low/medium, low) is added, but the medium/low is gfor me the most likely.

-Figure 29: World annual production of coal, oil and gas & population 1800-2200

-Population peak coincides happily with coal peak, around 2050 The combined fossil fuels will peak around 2030 (if no demand constraint).

-Figure 30: World annual fossil fuel production 1850-2150
+Population peak coincides happily with coal peak, around 2050 The combined fossil fuels will peak around 2030 (no demand constraint Figure 33: World annual fossil fuel production 1850-2150